ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 # Related work

+## GPS-Denied Positioning

+This project relies on GPS-denied positioning to estimate the pose of the quadcopter.
+GPS-denied positioning is the control of a robotic system using local measurements to estimate its position rather than coordinates from a GPS system.
+Typical implementations of GPS-denied positioning use some form of computer vision, whether for measuring relative velocity or measuring relative orientation from markers such as QR codes or ArUco Markers.

-## GPS-Denied Positioning Using ArUco Markers
+### Using ArUco Markers

 <!-- related-work -->
 In an effort to demonstrate the ability of a quadcopter to perform basic